Server instances that you want to use for Group Replication must satisfy the following requirements.

 InnoDBprovides some additional functionality that enables better management and handling of conflicts when operating together with Group Replication.

 Primary Keys.
-Every table that is to be replicated by the group must have an explicit primary key defined.
-Primary keys play an extremely important role in determining which transactions conflict by identifying exactly which rows each transaction has modified.
+Every table that is to be replicated by the group must have a defined primary key, or primary key equivalent where the equivalent is a non-null unique key.
+Such keys are required as a unique identifier for every row within a table, enabling the system to determine which transactions conflict by identifying exactly which rows each transaction has modified.

 IPv4 Network.
 The group communication engine used by MySQL Group Replication only supports IPv4.
 Therefore, Group Replication requires an IPv4 network infrastructure.